 Life in Barcelona can often seem like one long fiesta, there’s scarcely a week in the year that doesn’t include at least one celebration!
 There’s an array of religious events, where each barrio comes to life in celebration of its own patron saint days, as well as the nationally celebrated public holidays.

 In addition to the traditional street parties, Barcelona hosts a wide variety of famed music festivals too.
-Primavera Sound is one of the biggest events on the calendar, welcoming over 200,000 people every year.
-The long-running experimental music spectacle of Sónar Festival also is a special feature of any music-lover’s calendar.
+Primavera Sound is one of the biggest events on the calendar, welcoming almost 500,000 people.
+The long-running experimental music spectacle of the Sónar Festival also is a special feature of any music-lover’s calendar.

 There’s so much to experience on a trip to Barcelona, no matter what time of year you visit.
 Read on to find out about all the festivals and events in Barcelona that you need to know about!